 The coffee morning we held in aid of Macmillan Cancer Support on 29 September 2016 was very successful and raised £306.
-We thank everyone who attended and donated to this very worthwhile cause.
+We held this event again on Thursday, 28 September 2017 and will update this page with the total raised when all money collected.
+Thank you to everyone who attended and donated to this very worthwhile cause.

 Held at The Lodge in Hotham Park (unless stated) on an occasional basis.
 Can include quiz evenings, talks by guest speakers, guided tours of the park and refreshments.
 Minimal cost depending on the content.

 Our last social evening included a presentation and discussion on the proposed erection of a statue of Sir Richard Hotham in Hotham Park.
 We are not in a position to further this due to a lack of funding but we have a framed pictorial illustration of Sir Richard and are currently in discussion with Arun District Council as to how this may be displayed.

 Dates and details of future social evenings will be published here as and when applicable.